Yuvraj-Singh-1809/CareerMentorAI/README.md

 # CareerMentorAI

-CareerMentorAI is an AI-powered web platform that streamlines professional growth by providing personalized guidance, intelligent resume and cover letter builders, interview preparation, and actionable industry insights—all in one integrated application.
+CareerMentorAI is an AI-powered web platform that streamlines professional growth by providing personalized guidance, intelligent resume and cover letter builders, interview preparation, and actionable industry insights—all in one integrated application .

 ---